What is S3?

 The S3 Shared Shuttle Services Project is part of the Swedish Government’s Innovation Program “Next Generation Travel and Transport” ,and is partly financed by Vinnova through Drive Sweden.
-Autonomous Mobility is the operator of the service, and the project is led by the research institute RISE Viktoria.
+Keolis is the operator of the service, and the project is led by the research institute RISE.

 Who is involved with the project?

 Partners in the project are Keolis, RISE, Chalmers University of Technology, Göteborgs Stads Parkering AB, Ericsson, Härryda Municipal, Johanneberg Science Park and Västtrafik.
 Read more about the different organizations here.